dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Go to: http://IP:8080 (the IP is displayed on the screen in the "External URL".)

 Go first to the admin interface (introduce the admin password), and scrape some web pages and/or upload some PDF files, then embed them to the vector DB.

+Install a reverse proxy (Nginx for example) on the server if you want to listen on port 80 (http) or 443 (https).
+It has to forward the requests from port 80 to port 8080.

 Check the Chroma vector DB: (OPTIONAL)